Change Password

 Gradient

-The gradient is the direction where the output of a function has the steepest ascent.
-That is equivalent to finding the maximum directional derivative.
+The gradient shows the direction in which a function increases the fastest.
+This is the same as finding the maximum directional derivative.
 This occurs when angle θ between the vectors f and w is 0, as cos0=1, implying that w aligns with the direction of f. f is thus called the gradient of a function.

 Naturally, the negative gradient points in the direction of the steepest descent.